Kyle-Falconer/csv-html-converter/README.md

 conda activate csvutil
 ```

-Once a virtual environment is created (use only one of the above methods, not both), install the requirements:
+Once a virtual environment is created, install the requirements:

 ```
 # using Python 3.x